 If you can’t make it to the tournament, you might try to attend a tour operated by the sumo association.
-During these tours you will be able to listen to sumo folk songs and drumming, and watch some demonstrations like sumo hair dressing or the famous ceremony for entering the ring.
-The all information about the tours is available here.
+During these tours, you will be able to listen to sumo folk songs and drumming and watch some demonstrations like sumo hairdressing or the famous ceremony for entering the ring.
+All the information about the tours is available here.

 - The ring circle is made of rice-straw bales and has 4,55 m of diameter

-- Wrestlers throw purifying salt to the ring before entering it
+- Wrestlers throw purifying salt into the ring before entering it

-- The wrestlers’ food is called chanko nabe and it consists in a mix of vegetables, meat ans seafood
+- The wrestlers’ food is called chanko nabe, and it consists of a mix of vegetables, meat, and seafood

 What is Kyudo?

 When practicing Kyudo, archers need to have the right equipment.
-The basic equipment is the traditional bow, the arrow, the glove (3 fingers, 4 fingers or 5 fingers gloves) and the adequate clothing, like the kimono known as Wafuku or the practicing clothes known as Kyudogi.
+The basic equipment is the traditional bow, the arrow, the glove (3 fingers, 4 fingers, or 5 fingers gloves), and adequate clothing, like the kimono known as Wafuku or the practicing habits known as Kyudogi.